fluentassertions/fluentassertions/docs/documentation.md

 **This is the documentation for v3.0 and higher.
 You can find the v2.2 documentation [here](v2/documentation.md).**

 ## Coding by Example ##
-As you may have noticed the purpose of this open-source project is to not only be the best assertion framework in the .NET realm, but to also demonstrate high-quality code.
+The purpose of this open-source project is to not only be the best assertion framework in the .NET realm, but to also demonstrate high-quality code.
 We heavily practice Test Driven Development and one of the promises TDD makes is that unit tests can be treated as your API's documentation.
-So although you are free to go through the many examples here, please consider to analyze the many [unit tests](https://github.com/fluentassertions/fluentassertions/tree/master/Tests/FluentAssertions.Shared.Specs).
+There are many examples here and on the [examples](examples.md) page, but for more detail please consider the many [unit tests](https://github.com/fluentassertions/fluentassertions/tree/master/Tests/FluentAssertions.Shared.Specs).

 ## Table of Contents ##
 * TOC